sahanwijetunga/sahanwijetunga.github.io/_pages/formalization.md

 The actual theorem is proved [here](https://github.com/gmcninch-tufts/VERSEIM-2025/blob/main/VERSEIM2025/Forms/RationalFunctionFields/CasselsPfister.lean).
 A nice immediate corollary is that a sum of ```n``` squares in ```F(X)``` which lies in ```F[X]``` is also a sum of ```n``` squares in ```F[X]```, implemented [here](https://github.com/gmcninch-tufts/VERSEIM-2025/blob/main/VERSEIM2025/Forms/RationalFunctionFields/Results.lean).
   * Though its not an immediate concern, we will likely try adding some of the theory developed to mathlib over time.

+We will likely clean up some of the results which aren't in mathlib already, and work on adding them to mathlib in a separate repository.